Short and long-term wind turbine power output prediction: Power curve modeling and its limitations

 Estimating (in the least squares sense) the coefficients of a polynomial with degree $m=14$ results in the parameters presented in Table~\ref{tab:PolynomialEstimate}.
 The choice of degree $m=14$ is explained in Section~\ref{sec:ModelSelection}.
 The MSE of this model on the training data is $812.2287$, while on the validation set it is $969.8870$.

-Note, that the polynomial coefficients in Table~\ref{tab:PolynomialEstimate} are reported with 15 decimal digits, as we take into account the support of the wind values $[3.5,15]$ and the maximum degree of the polynomial model.
+Note, that the polynomial coefficients in Table~\ref{tab:PolynomialEstimate} are reported with 15 decimal digits, as we take into account the support of the wind values $[3.5,15]$ and the maximum degree of the polynomial model: this is due to the fact that for example for the polynomial of degree $m=14$ the leading coefficient of the polynomial, $\hat{\theta}_{14}$, is multiplied with $ \left(\frac{w-7.241154953692900}{3.092009009051451}\right)^{14}$ for $w\in[3.5,15]$.
 This illustrates that the estimation of the polynomial coefficients is numerically sensitive, which is not the case for the other discussed non-parametric model classes.